Graduation Requirements: All Graduate Degree Programs

 Program Completion Policy

 The Doctorate of Education program must be completed within seven years from start date.
 However, students may take a leave of absence with the approval of the program director and a leave of absence will not be counted towards completion time.
 Including leaves of absences, the program length must not exceed 10 years from the start date.
-In extenuating circumstances, extensions beyond 10 years may be granted with approval of the Program Director, Associate Dean for Science, Health, and Education Division, and Dean of the School of Graduate and Professional Studies.
+In extenuating circumstances, extensions beyond 10 years may be granted with approval of the Program Director and and Dean of the Division.